danieldanuega/mask-detector/README.md

 This model is trained by using the tutorial given by Coral team, in this case using docker approach.
 You can see the tutorial at Coral website https://www.coral.ai/docs/edgetpu/retrain-detection/.
 Please read carefully to understand whats going on.

+1. Download the model and the dataset
+2. replace pipeline.config at ssd_mobilexxx with our pipeline.config
+3. replace the constants.sh in container with ours

 ## Train

 The training process use the `retrain_detection_model.sh` that come with the docker container and is modified by me for the file locations purpose.